 The Company maintains its domestic cash and marketable securities in a commercial depository account and a brokerage account.
-The commercial depository account is insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000.
-The brokerage account consists of short-term highly liquid fixed income securities such as United States Treasury Bills, money market funds, and certificates of deposit.
-As of January 31, 2009, the Company's fixed income investments consisted of a US Treasury bill in the amount of \$750,000.
+The commercial depository account and bank deposits held in the brokerage account are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000.
+The brokerage account typically includes short-term highly liquid fixed income securities such as United States Treasury Bills, money market funds, and certificates of deposit.
+As of April 30, 2009, the Company did not hold any fixed income investments.
 The Company also maintains cash in banks in Mexico.
-These accounts, which had U.S. dollar balances of \$15,517 and \$157,843 at January 31, 2009 and October 31, 2008, respectively, are denominated in pesos and are considered uninsured.
-At January 31, 2009, the Company's cash balances and marketable securities included \$15,517 which was not federally insured.
+These accounts, which had U.S. dollar balances of \$142,442 and \$157,843 at April 30, 2009 and October 31, 2008, respectively, are denominated in pesos and are considered uninsured.
+At April 30, 2009, the Company's cash balances and marketable securities included \$142,442 which was not federally insured.